nova-network-inc/fusion-boilerplate/README.md

 # Fusion Boilerplate

 Fusion Boilerplate is an open-source interface for Fusion.
-In its current state it is compatible with Nova Network, Nebula Testnet, and Fantom Opera, and can be used by anyone to create their own DEX based on Fusion, without having to worry about deploying contracts and setting up all the complex structure behind an AMM.
+In its current state it is only compatible with Nova Network and can be used by anyone to create their own DEX based on Fusion, without having to worry about deploying contracts and setting up all the complex structure behind an AMM.

 It uses Fusion SDK (https://github.com/nova-network-inc/fusion-sdk) to connect to Fusion Public Contracts (https://github.com/nova-network-inc/fusion-public-contracts)